persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-04-27-python-django-starter-two.md

 This Django Website is serving static content - secured by HTTPS

 A simple Blog and a list of Employees demonstrates how to use Models (CRUD) by the Django Admin and display the Posts and the Employees by the Frontend

+The files models.py and views.py are splitted up for showing how to scale the folder structure if the Django Website should grow with a lot of views and models

 CI / CD by VS Code + GitHub + Vercel Cloud